JacobBrejnbjerg/Spotify-and-SignalR-WPF/README.md

 # Spotify and SignalR WPF
-This project is a WPF application which interacts with Spotify and SignalR.
+This project is a MVVM WPF application which interacts with Spotify and SignalR.
 It can play/pause songs, view and select playlists and play tracks within playlists.

 The API comes with Swagger.
 Start the project and access URL:PORT or URL:PORT/index.html in order to see the Swagger documentation.